 Contact Us Today

 Issues with furnaces rarely arise overnight.
 Instead, there are often telltale signs that your unit needs servicing or repairs.
 Allowing an issue to linger for months can often worsen the problem.
 If you have noticed any of the warning signs, there is no need to panic.
 The experts are here to help.
-General Air Conditioning & Plumbing provides furnace repair services for homes in Palm Springs, CA and surrounding areas.
+General Air Conditioning & Plumbing provides furnace and heating repair services for homes in Palm Springs, CA and surrounding areas.
 Our technicians can troubleshoot and repair both gas and electric furnaces.
 In addition to heating unit repair, we can also help you make the switch to electric heat pumps, and we offer tune-ups as needed.
 Our technicians can conduct AC installation and repairs as well as install ductless mini splits.
 We can help ensure indoor air quality via duct cleaning or the installation of air purifiers, humidifiers, dehumidifiers, or UV purification systems.

 Need help with other issues such as plumbing, drain services, or electrical repair?
 Our licensed plumbers and electricians can provide residential services swiftly and effectively.
 No matter the question, we are here to help.
 Contact General Air Conditioning & Plumbing today for all of your home services needs.